gpt-uma/phpypamobjects/README.md

 pip install phpypamobjects-<version>.tar.gz
 ```

+Remember to make the changes to the SQL schema needed by this library and by the scan agent.
+Changes include some additional `custom fields` for the ipaddresses table, and some additional ipTags used to mark addresses.

+To apply those changes to your database, look for the `sql` directory in this project and execute the SQL script(s) in there on your phpIPAM MySQL database.

 # Usage

 This library is designed to be used in a Python client application that needs to interact with a phpIPAM service.
 It provides a set of classes and methods that allow you to perform various operations on IP addresses, subnets, and other related objects in phpIPAM.